 The Green Organic Dutchman’s commitment to producing organically-grown cannabis greatly differentiates the company from its peers while creating significant opportunities in the marketplace.
 The company uses small-batch, chemical-free growing principles, producing high quality yields rich in terpenes that deliver a robust flavor and aroma.

 TGOD owns 36 of the highest quality cannabis strains, more than most of its LP peers.

-Using a two-phased approach, TGOD plans to expand its production from 1,000 kilogram per year capacity to annual production of 13,500 kilograms by 2018.
+Using a multi-phased approach, TGOD plans to expand its production capacity in both of their properties.
+The first phase of expansion has focused on the development of the Ontario property from having a 1,000-kilogram per year capacity to annual production of over 100,000-kilogram’s by early 2019.

 Targeting wholesale market while building retail business

 TGOD is addressing the high-level of demand for organic products from other licensed producers through wholesale agreements.
 Many existing licensed producers are restricted in scalability and not equipped for an organic grow operation, making the wholesale market an excellent starting place for immediate revenue generation while the company develops its retail business.

 The company expects to start generating revenues from wholesale sales in 2018.
 Concurrently, management is developing strategic partnerships with marijuana clinic networks, pain clinics and veteran networks to increase patient acquisitions for the much more profitable retail market.

 Leveraging management’s experience with structuring large joint venture transactions, TGOD is also targeting growth through opportunities with distribution partners, which could include other LPs, pharma companies, pharmacies and dispensaries, for the retail/recreational market.